autonomical1/ObsidianBackup/UTHS Honors Biology Summer Course/Honors Biology A/Unit 1.md

 # Learning Log
 ### Unit 1, Lesson 4 (HON BIO A)

 1. The objective of this lesson is to introduce you to the four different types of biomolecules found in every living organisms' body.
-You will learn each ofth
+You will learn each of their structures, functions, and sources.
+2. I have had experience learning about these molecules because I learned this in 8th grade, and I understand how they are used in t